Dragonmystic707/exalted-reincarnated/docs/System.md

 A Merit is any sort of benefit or background that may help the character, outside of their normal internal powers would grant.

-Merits are often intimately tied to a character’s story–they have wealth because they were born into it–and typically may only be gained or upgraded during character creation, or through the Projects system during campaign.
+Merits are often intimately tied to a character’s story--they have wealth because they were born into it--and typically may only be gained or upgraded during character creation, or through the Projects system during campaign.

 Merits bought with XP or with Project Points cannot be removed or